ibm-cloud-docs/event-notifications/en-destination-servicenow.md

 ## Testing a ServiceNow destination configuration
 {: #en-sn-test-destination}

-You can test a ServiceNow destination in the options menu provided against the destination.
-You can effortlessly test a destination, whether the provided configuration is correct or not with a single click.
+You can test a ServiceNow destination in the options menu next to the destination.
+You can test whether the provided configuration is correct with a single click.

 For more information on testing a destination, see [Testing Destinations](/docs/event-notifications?topic=event-notifications-en-test-destination).